oroinc/documentation/cookbook/how_to_create_global_js_component.rst

 First, the ``my-module`` module name is added to the ``config.paths`` section to let the building script know about its location.
 This way, the building script can trace the dependency and add it to the build-file (``oro.min.js``).
-Once the source file was added to the configuration, ``my-module`` is added to the list of module that are invoked at the application start using the ``appmodules`` key.
+Once the source file was added to the configuration, ``my-module`` is added to the list of modules that are invoked at the application start using the ``appmodules`` key.

 .. note::

-    To see your component in action, you need to do a few more things:
+    To see your component in action you need to do a few more things:

     - Clear the Symfony application cache to update the cache and the included RequireJS config: